Feven90/Habesha-Kids/README.md

     }
 - copy apiKey and use the same structure as apiKeys.js.example
 - run `nmp install`
-- And do `npm start` to run the project
+- And do `npm start` to run the project on http://localhost:3000